dstackai/dstack/docs/docs/concepts/services.md

 </div>

+When `dstack` submits the task, it uses the current folder contents.

-!!! info "Run options"
+!!! info "Exclude files"
-    The `dstack run` command allows you to use specify the spot policy (e.g. `--spot-auto`, `--spot`, or `--on-demand`), max duration of the run (e.g. `--max-duration 1h`), and many other options.
-    For more details, refer to the [Reference](../reference/cli/index.md#dstack-run).
+    If there are large files or folders you'd like to avoid uploading, you can list them in either `.gitignore` or `.dstackignore`.

 ### Service endpoint

-Once the service is up, you'll be able to access it at `https://<run name>.<gateway domain>`.
+One the service is up, its endpoint is accessible at `https://<run name>.<gateway domain>`.

 #### Authentication

 By default, the service endpoint requires the `Authentication` header with `"Bearer <dstack token>"`.
-Authentication can be disabled by setting `auth` to `false` in the service configuration file.

 <div class="termy">